EvidentSolutions/example-blogular/README.md

     npm install -g gulp

 After this you can just execute `gulp` in the `frontend` directory to run the frontend server.

+(If you haven't followed the steps of Quick-start above, you'll also need to run `npm install` manually in the `frontend`-directory before running gulp.)